-That Petitioner immediately contacted my brother who stated they were ordering an autopsy based on the fact that they thought Puzzio murdered my father, a belief I did not and do not share at this time.
+That Petitioner immediately contacted Theodore who stated to Petitioner that his siblings were ordering an autopsy based on the allegations that they thought Puccio murdered Simon, a belief Petitioner did not share and does not share at this time.

-That my brother stated he had friends in the Boca legal communityalready about what to do,his friends at that he from referrals from his friendsthat he was calling to start a formal investigation into my father’s death.
+That Theodore stated he had friends in the Boca Raton, FL legal community he was already speaking to about what to do, including but not limited to, his friends at Greenberg Traurig (“GT”) and TS and that he would contact the Boca PD from referrals from his friends to start a formal police investigation into Simon’s death.

-That several shortly thereafterhis the Sheriff Dept (See Exhibit __) arrived in multiple squad cars and surrounded my father’s home and proceeded to then take statements on the front lawn for several hours regarding a possible murder.
+That several shortly thereafter the Sheriff Department (See Exhibit 4 Sheriff Department Intake Form) arrived in multiple squad cars and surrounded Simon’s home and proceeded to then take statements on the front lawn for several hours regarding an alleged murder plot by Puccio.

-That shortly after the Sheriffs arrived at Simon’s my siblings Theodore, Jill and Lisa arrived at my father’s house with my father’s assistant, Rachel Walker, to give statements regarding the accusations that Puzzio had murdered my father by poisoning him or overdosing him with medications.
+That shortly after the Sheriffs arrived at Simon’s, Theodore, Jill and Lisa showed up at Simon’s house with Walker, in order to give statements regarding the accusations that Puccio had murdered Simon by poisoning him or overdosing him with medications.
 That Walker claimed that Puccio was switching pain pills with his nitro pills with intent while he was confused and that too many pain pills were being mixed with other unknowns.

-That My sister PamelaDa daughter was in Israel at the time and did not come back for several days after learning of Simon’s deathSheriff at that or any time.
+That Pamela, David and their daughter were in Israel at the time of Simon’s death and did not come back for several days after learning of Simon’s death and so Petitioner is unsure if they gave statements to the Coroner or Sheriff at that or any time.

 POST MORTEM ESTABLISHMENT OF PERSONAL REPRESENTATIVES, SUCCESSOR TRUSTEES AND SEIZING THE PROPERTIES FROM BENEFICIARIES

-That later that afternoon ,my brother stated that he just spoke with Tescher and Spallina and that he was appointed to act as the Personal Representative/Executor/Successor of the Estates and Tescher and Spallina were also Personal Representatives in regard to personal property and the real estate.
-That according to the alleged 2012 amended estate trust of Simon document, giving themselves the authority to Personal Representatives over the Estates and he claimed they had chosen him as a Personal Representative/Executor/Successor Trustee because he was the oldest surviving child
+That later that afternoon on September 13, 2012, Theodore stated that he had just spoken with Tescher and Spallina and that he was appointed to act as the Personal Representative/Executor/Successor of the Estates for the real estate and personal properties and Tescher and Spallina were also Personal Representatives.
+That according to Theodore the alleged 2012 Amended Trust of Simon now gave TS, Spallina and Tescher, the authority to act as Trustees and Personal Representatives over the Estates and he claimed they had chosen him as a Personal Representative/Executor/Successor Trustee because he was the oldest surviving child.

-That tCourt should note here that the alleged 2012 Amended Trust that TS, Spallina and Tescher ere now acting under as Personal Representatives will be shown herein to have been constructed and signed under duress, improperly notarize and that they improperly witnessed who authored the alleged 2012 Amended Trust , which purportedly now gave him these brand new legal capacities over the Estates and additionally interests in the Estates.
+That the Court should note here that the alleged 2012 Amended Trust that TS, Spallina and Tescher were now acting under as Personal Representatives will be shown herein to have been constructed and signed under duress, improperly notarized and improperly witnessed by Spallina who authored the alleged 2012 Amended Trust document, which purportedly now gave him these brand new legal capacities over the Estates and additionally interests in the Estates.
 Petitioner believes that these documents may have never been completed by Simon and the alleged forged documents exhibited and evidenced further herein may prove such theory to be true.

-That since the time immediately after Simon’s death has have actedcapacities as Personal Representatives, Trustees and Counsel ed under such documentin handling the Estates in he has been acting under.
+That since the time immediately after Simon’s death TS has acted in these capacities as Personal Representatives, Trustees and Counsel in handling the Estates and in assigning Theodore the roles he has been acting under.

 That TS, Tescher and Spallina have been working almost exclusively with Theodore since that time, sharing and controlling the assets and documents with Theodore and Pamela.